If you want to design and build a custom home in Alachua County, the first step is deciding where to put it.

 Every piece of land in Alachua County is zoned for a particular use, whether it be commercial, residential, or agricultural.
 While researching property lots, look for those that already possess a residential designation or could easily be rezoned.
 You should also investigate other zoning codes and subdivision requirements that could influence or limit your new home build.

 4. Homeowners Associations

 For suburban land that is part of a development or established neighborhood, figure out if there is a homeowners association (HOA) or property owners association (POA).
-These bodies often have unique guidelines, restrictions and property use rules that govern new construction or renovations.
-Make sure the size and style of house you envision is suitable for the surrounding neighborhood or community.
+These bodies often have unique guidelines, restrictions, and property use rules that govern new construction or renovations.
+Make sure the size and style of house you envision are suitable for the surrounding neighborhood or community.